justinthelaw/opera/forge/README.md

 ## Virtual Environments

 A best practice for developing in Python is using a virtual environment (venv).
-Within the root of this directory is a `requirements.txt` file for installing the dependencies required by `python3` to run the Jupyter Notebook contents.
+Within README's this directory is a `requirements.txt` file for installing the dependencies required by `python3` to run the Jupyter Notebook contents.

-To properly develop locally and contribute to Bullet Forge, please follow the [repository README](../README.md), and the following Bullet Forge development-specific instructions:
+To properly develop locally and contribute to Bullet Forge, please follow the contributing instructions in [repository README](../README.md), and also the following Bullet Forge development-specific instructions:

 1. To create the venv, execute the following: